White Bluff VFD

 It is a 2011 Pierce Arrow XT.
 It also has foam capabilities and carries 750 gallons of water.

-Attack 331, was purchased in cooperation with Texas A & M Forestry Service.
+Attack 331, was purchased in cooperation with Texas A & M Forest Service.
 Through a grant in 2014.

 It has a nozzle on the front of the truck that can be controlled inside the truck or at the nozzle.

-It can also be used to fight brush fires and can be used to put out homes on fire as well.
+used to fight brush fires and can be put out homes on fire as well.

 WBVFD Tanker 131, or sometimes called a "Tinder", is a 2014 International fire truck with a 3000-gallon tank on the back.